itmLABS/exceptiontrap/README.md

 This gem is used to catch and report your Ruby on Rails applications errors and exceptions to the [Exceptiontrap](https://exceptiontrap.com) webservice.

-The gem is compatible with the following Rails versions

-- 3, 4, and 5
+The gem is compatible with Rails 3, 4, and 5

 ## Setup